wuffdog/wuffdog/README.md

 Electrical engineering student & Corgi-dog furry

-Some of my projects from the university are improper to be open sourced.
+Course projects from university are improper for open source.

 So I'm thinking to build something else...